Landscape planning: In Asia and Singapore

+In Asia, the interplay of cultural heritage, ecological sensitivity, rapid economic development and urban expansion makes landscape planning a dynamic and evolving field.
+A growing body of scholarship highlights how “green infrastructure” and multifunctional landscapes are being used to enhance livability, resilience and ecosystem services in East Asian and Southeast Asian cities.

+Singapore is widely recognized for its comprehensive approach to landscape planning, which integrates urban development with large-scale ecological and recreational networks.
+Since the 1960s, national planning strategies have emphasized greenery as a core component of city-building, leading to initiatives such as the Park Connector Network, a system of continuous green corridors linking major parks, nature reserves, and waterways throughout the island.
+The Urban Redevelopment Authority and the National Parks Board coordinate long term landscape and biodiversity planning, including the creation of the Nature Ways program and the expansion of the Central Catchment Nature Reserve's buffer zones.
+These efforts support habitat connectivity, stormwater management, and climate adaptation while contributing to Singapore’s positioning as a “City in Nature.”
+Landscape planning remains tightly integrated with transport, housing, and water management policies, making Singapore what many can refer to as a prominent international example of landscape based urban planning.

 Legislation

 The principles of landscape planning are now incorporated in various types of legislation and policy documents.
 In America, the National Environmental Policy Act was influenced by the work of Ian McHarg on Environmental impact assessment.
 In Germany, the Federal Nature Conservation Act requires the preparation of landscape plans.
 For the Europe Union as a whole, the European Landscape Convention has wide-ranging implications for the design and planning of relationships between development and the landscape.
 In Asia, major development projects are taking place and illustrating the need for good landscape planning.
 The Three Gorges Dam, for example, will have extensive impacts on the landscape.
 They have been planned to a degree but future monitoring of the project is likely to show that better landscape planning and design would have been possible.
+See also, National Parks and Access to the Countryside Act 1949, Countryside Act 1968, Countryside (Scotland) Act 1967, and Environmental Assessment Regulations 1988.